1977 United States Grand Prix West: Summary

 "I was preparing for a real banzai under braking," Andretti later said.
 "I needed to go from fifth to first gear in order to do it, and the way the gearboxes were in those days, I had maybe one or two tries to do that.
 My objective was to do it if I was in a position at the end of the race.
 Then I saw a twitch and, obviously, he had a tire that was slightly deflating."

-On lap 58, Scheckter's lap time suddenly increased by two seconds, and as he passed the pits, he pointed emphatically to the crew at his right front tire, which had developed a slow leak.
-The tire began locking up time and again under braking, but Scheckter decided he was going to stay out and go as far as he could.
-For 18 laps, he tenaciously fought a losing battle as he held off each of Andretti's desperate attempts to pass as his deflating tire got softer and softer.
+On lap 58, Scheckter's lap time suddenly increased by two seconds, and as he passed the pits, he pointed emphatically to the crew at his right front tyre, which had developed a slow leak.
+The tyre began locking up time and again under braking, but Scheckter decided he was going to stay out and go as far as he could.
+For 18 laps, he tenaciously fought a losing battle as he held off each of Andretti's desperate attempts to pass as his deflating tyre got softer and softer.

-"It was not at the point that the tire was really going down, because it was the left side, not the right side, and it was not to the point that he really backed off any sooner because his braking point and turning point for the corner was the same."
+"It was not at the point that the tyre was really going down, because it was the left side, not the right side, and it was not to the point that he really backed off any sooner because his braking point and turning point for the corner was the same."

 On lap 77, Andretti outbraked the Wolf and pulled inside him entering the hairpin.
 "It's not that he went wide," he said afterwards, "I just got him clear at the braking point, and then after I went by him, I distanced myself."
 The frenzied crowd of 70,000 finally burst into rapturous applause as Andretti accelerated into the lead.
 Scheckter's despair was complete when Lauda also went by on the next lap.
 The crowd cheered Andretti home, deflecting considerable pressure from Lauda right to the flag, as he won by less than a second.

 "It is one of the nicest moments of my career, even more satisfying than winning Indianapolis and really gratifying to have so many people pulling for me," Andretti said.
 "The car remained perfectly balanced throughout the race and the brakes were superb."

 "It was not that I was given a break," Mario still insists.
 "I outbraked him clean.
 To me, it was just as satisfying a win.
-Jody tried to say that the only reason I passed him was because the tire was going down; but if that was the case, he would have had a lot of smoke and a lot of locking up, and there was none of that.
+Jody tried to say that the only reason I passed him was because the tyre was going down; but if that was the case, he would have had a lot of smoke and a lot of locking up, and there was none of that.
 So, it was a good, satisfying win."

 Scheckter held on for third place, and the scoring was completed by Patrick Depailler's Tyrrell, over a minute behind; Emerson Fittipaldi in the Copersucar; and Jarier in the ATS Penske-Ford.